-Research from the Australian Bureau of Statistics (ABS) indicates that the diets of many older Australians don’t supply the recommended quantities of magnesium.
+Research from the Australian Bureau of Statistics (ABS) indicates that the diets of many older Australians don’t supply the recommended quantities of magnesium.1

-Half of all Australian men over 65 years old consume three quarters or less of their recommended dietary intake (RDI) of 420mg per day, and half of all women of the same age consume less than 80 per cent of their RDI (320mg per day).
+Almost half of all Australian men over 51 years old (46.5%) don’t consume their estimated average requirement (EAR) of 350mg per day, while 30% all women of the same age consume less than their EAR (265mg per day).1

 Choosing a magnesium supplement

 When selecting a supplement, choose a product that contains a highly bioavailable, easily absorbed source of magnesium, such as magnesium glycinate.

 If swallowing large tablets is difficult for you, consider taking a powdered supplement that can be dissolved in water, smoothies or juice – these have the added benefit of being suitable to use in your drink bottle when you’re training.